survivejs/react-book/manuscript/11_authoring_libraries.md

 T> The example uses the same `merge` utility we defined earlier on.
 You should check [the boilerplate](https://github.com/bebraw/react-component-boilerplate) itself for exact configuration.

 Most of the magic happens thanks to `devtool` and `output` declarations.
-In addition I have set up `externals` as I want to avoid bundling React into my library.
+In addition, I have set up `externals` as I want to avoid bundling React into my library.
 Instead if will be loaded as an external dependency using the naming defined in the mapping.

 ## npm Lifecycle Hooks